menemshasolomon/election-blog/content/post/2024-09-14-2-the-importance-of-the-economy/index.markdown

 From these plots it is somewhat difficult to discern whether or not a correlation exists between the three second quarter economic indicators plotted above — GDP growth and real disposable personal income — and the Incumbent Party's national popular vote share.
 Indeed, the blue bivariate regression line on each plot paints a better picture of the data, yet one which is still difficult to interpret without more information One thing that is easy to discern, however, is that for both indicators, the year **2020 is an obvious outlier in the data**.
 Due to the unique nature of the COVID-19 pandemic and the subsequent recession it caused, in the quarter preceding the 2020 election, unemployment remained high while economic stimulus and back-to-work policies allowed for GDP growth and RDPI growth to bounce back rapidly [(NPR News)](https://www.npr.org/2020/07/09/889080504/the-economy-may-be-losing-its-impact-on-presidential-elections).
 Since this moment was so unique and its data so different than any other election year, *2020 will be excluded in further analysis and prediction*.

-The table below better outlines the bivariate regression relationship between the economic indicators plotted above and the national popular vote of the incumbent party (excluding 2020).
+The table below better outlines the bivariate regression relationship between the economic indicators plotted above and the national popular vote of the incumbent party from 1948 to 2016.

 |Variable (Measured in Q2) | Coefficient| R-squared|Significant at 20% |Significant at 5% |